International recognition of Abkhazia and South Ossetia

-Abkhazia and South Ossetia are disputed territories in the Caucasus.
+Abkhazia and South Ossetia are separatist regions of Georgia in the Caucasus.
 Most countries recognise them as part of Georgia, while Russia, Venezuela, Nicaragua, Nauru, and Syria regard them as independent.
 Russia's initial recognition of the independence of Abkhazia and South Ossetia occurred in the aftermath of the Russo-Georgian War in 2008.
 The government of Georgia considers the republics to be Russian-occupied territories.

-Abkhazia and South Ossetia have been initially recognised by seven UN member states, until Tuvalu withdrew its recognition of both in 2014, while the status of Vanuatu's recognition of Abkhazia led to confusion between 2011 and 2015.
-Vanuatu reconfirmed in 2019 it does not support nor recognize the independence of Abkhazia, and supports Georgian territorial integrity including the two disputed territories.
-Georgia has severed diplomatic relations with the states recognising Abkhazia and South Ossetia, with Syria in 2019 being the most recent example.
+Abkhazia and South Ossetia were once recognised by up to seven UN member states, until Tuvalu withdrew its recognition of both in 2014, and Vanuatu clarified the status of their recognitions.
+Vanuatu reconfirmed in 2019 it supports Georgian territorial integrity including the two disputed territories.
 Abkhazia and South Ossetia recognise each other, and also have some recognition from non-UN member states.

 History

 South Ossetia declared independence from Georgia during the 1991–1992 South Ossetia War on 29 May 1992, with its Constitution referring to the "Republic of South Ossetia".
 Abkhazia declared its independence after its war with Georgia in 1992–1993.
 Its Constitution was adopted on 26 November 1994.